 There is a document introducing Chartwells below, plus a copy of the new menu.
 We have been told paper copies of the menu will be delivered to school this week to go home with the children.

-Please continue to pay for your child’s meals on ParentPay, the price will reduce to £2.00 a meal from 9th April 2018.
+Please continue to pay for your child’s meals on ParentPay, it is £2.10.
 Children in Years R, 1 & 2 continue to be eligible for Universal infant Free School Meals and are not required to pay.

 If your child has any special dietary requirements, please contact the school office for a special diets form or download one from the website.

 North Somerset Council (NSC) have replaced the old free school meal paper application forms with a new online checker.

 The new checker can be found at www.n-somerset.gov.uk/freeschoolmeals.

 Eligibility will only last until the end of each long term, so parents will need to reapply 3 times every year.

 The reason they are asking parents to apply three times per year is so that parents’ benefits are assessed regularly.
 The online checker is linked to HMRC and DWP and gives the parent an instant result, rather than waiting 10 working 5 days for the paper application to be assessed, and then for the parent to be advised by post.
 This means that eligible pupils will get their free meals sooner.
 We have found in the past that parents don’t let us know if they are no longer entitled to free school meals, on average 10% of parents come out of eligibility each school holiday.
 The new system helps to prevent benefit fraud and avoid embarrassment when eligibility is cancelled.